ccheptea/beautiful-jekyll/_posts/2019-03-07-handling-rest-errors-with-rxswift.md

 For the sake of simplicity, in this example we will consider that the scheme of the error message response is always the same.

+## Handling Responses

-Now in order to make things work, we will have to teach RxAlamofire to map the actual response to the correct type: `LoginResponse` or `ApiErrorMessage`.
-To do that we can write an extension function for the `Observable`.
+In order to make things work, we will have to teach RxAlamofire to map the actual response to the correct type: `LoginResponse` or `ApiErrorMessage`.
+To do that we can write an extension function for the `Observable` which we will use to instruct RxAlamofire about our expected response.

 ```swift
 extension Observable where Element == (HTTPURLResponse, Data){